udexon/Multiweb/README.md

 - SSH tunnel (BitTorrent, Dark Net, Cryptocurrencies networks)
 - graph database

 These components just need to be integrated to create multiweb.
 In our own humble opinion, the most critical breakthrough lies in the application of transient key cryptography to create an ID-less graph database.
 This will then make SSH tunnel commercially viable, as individual users can then host their own data ON their own mobile or desktop devices, and begin to generate revenues from local businesses via PhosPay.

-Compare to Twitter user retweet this Reddit post and comment — need a global universal (distributed) graph database.
-Nature of universal database -- does not matter who hosts it, it will be shared and become part of a universal database.
+These will be the last hurdles to overcome and make it possible to turn every user device on Earth into a cloud server, literally inverting the original definition of cloud computing.

+Let us compare the Reddidt anonymous comment multiweb example to a Twitter user retweeting the same Reddit post.
+The latter may achieve a similar effect.
+However, if we generalize this scenario to social network Y sharing posts from social network X, we still arrive at the deadlock where the shared posts on social network X and Y are not searchable.
+Phosway multiweb then have all the necessary components to make such data searchable.
+It is a "universal super social network" which encompasses all other social networks.

+The greatest excitement from the programmer's perspective is not even due to the commercial potential, but the technical breakthrough from uniweb to multiweb, which is analogous to transition from single CPU processing to true distributed parallel processing, yet again redefining the meaning of the legendary Sun Microsystems slogan, ___"the network is the computer"___.

 ## A Marxian Vision 2025